mozilla/openwebapps/docs/APP_REPO.md

 *   `list( <onsuccess callback>, [onerror callback] )`

     List all installed applications.
-The return value is a object which contains the array of [application objects](#app-object) indexed by their origin.
+The return value is a object which contains [application objects](#app-object) indexed by their origin.

 *   `remove( <origin>, [onsuccess callback], [onerror callback] )`